 2. Reclining Bound Angle Pose (supta baddha konasana)

-- Lie back, bring the soles of your feet to touch and open your knees to fall to the sides.
+- Lie back, bring the soles of your feet to touch, and open your knees to fall to the sides.
 (If you need support for your knees or if your hips are tight, place a blanket or a block underneath each leg.)

 3. Forward Fold (uttanasana)

 - Bending from the hips (not the waist), slowly lower your torso toward your knees until your hands can reach your shins, feet, or the floor.
 Make sure to keep the hips in line with the knees, rather than jutting out behind.

 4. Legs Up The Wall (viparita karani)

-- 3 Week Yoga Retreat, specifically designed for those who are new to the practice.
-This engaging and straight-forward video series will provide a strong foundation of yoga that can help increase your overall sense of well-being.
+- 3 Week Yoga Retreat: This program is specifically designed for those who are new to the practice.
+This video series provides a strong foundation of yoga that can help increase your overall sense of well-being.